 Jared Leto was born on December 26, 1971, in Bossier City, Louisiana.
 Leto's parents divorced shortly after he was born and his mother, a traveling artist, raised him.
 The family struggled financially, but creativity was emphasized and Jared and his older brother, Shannon, both developed a robust appreciation of the arts.
-Leto enrolled at Philadelphia's University of the Arts to study painting, but switched his focus to acting and transferred to New York's School of Visual Arts, where he majored in filmmaking.
+Leto enrolled at Philadelphia's University of the Arts to study painting, but switched his focus to acting and transferred to the School of Visual Arts in New York City, where he majored in filmmaking.

 In 1992, Leto moved to Los Angeles, California.
 His breakthrough acting role came when he was cast as Claire Danes's love interest, Jordan Catalano, in My So-Called Life (1994-95).
 Fans of the show were so rabid that Leto received a human ear and a box of pubic hair.
 Solidifying his heartthrob status, the actor was named on People magazine's "50 Most Beautiful People" list in both 1996 and 1997.